val123456/Dockerized-rtlamr-to-SQLite/README.md

 So far the results are very promising, and I have decided to open source the result.
 Docker-ized RTLAMR Meter Scanner was the first release, designed to help potential users test rtlamr and see if their meter data can be collected ([https://gitlab.com/colinv/docker-rtlamr-meter-scanner](https://gitlab.com/colinv/docker-rtlamr-meter-scanner)).

 This project, Docker-ized rtlamr to SQLite is the second release.
-It reads the JSON output from rtlamr and puts the meter reading and calculated running current daily use in SQLite tables.
+Three Docker containers are deployed using docker-compose to run rtl_tcp, rtlamr, and a custom Python app to read the JSON output from rtlamr and store the meter reading and current daily use in an SQLite database.
+Diagram and further explanation TBS.

 Storing the data in SQLite form allows for many uses.
 The graph shown here [https://val123456.github.io/index.html](https://val123456.github.io/index.html) was generated with [Plotly](https://plot.ly/) and allows zooming, etc.  My third release will be the code used to generate graphs from the SQLite database.